blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 Each decoder consists of three blocks:

-- A self-attention block for the *memory* (i.e. the output of the decoder stack)
+- A self-attention block for the *memory* (i.e. the output of the encoder stack)

-    - Because the decoder has access to the entire *memory* sequence all at once, for any time steps, it may think that future can contribute to the past, which breaks causality
+    - Because the decoder has access to the entire *memory* sequence all at once, for any time steps, it may think that future steps can contribute to the past steps, which breaks causality

-    - To ensure causality, a mask is used to prevent future leaks into past:
+    - To ensure causality, a mask is used to prevent the future leaks into the past:

     ![causal mask](/images/2019-09-08/causal-mask.png)